dbt-labs/corp/handbook/benefits.md

 ## [Stipends](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4)

-As part of dbt’s total rewards strategy, we provide various stipends to help cover some of the cost associated with working from home; as well as supporting our team members' development and well being.
+As part of dbt Lab's total rewards strategy, we provide various stipends to help cover some of the cost associated with working from home; as well as supporting our team members' development and well being.
 These policies apply to all full-time employees that work for any dbt Labs entity or who are employed through our Professional Employer Organizations (PEO - ie, Remote.com).

+### How to use Benepass - Perks & Stipend Platform

+Benepass is our benefits/perks partner and is specifically designed to help administer stipends and supplemental perks.
+Learn more about how to use Benepass and get answers to FAQs [here](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4#b4463cef29e54a4c9d1a9fe137f7282e).

+- Benepass is used for Office Stipend, Phone & Internet Stipend, Health & Wellness Stipend, and Professional Development Stipend. - Policies and reimbursements that are NOT administered through Benepass are: Workspace Rental Experience, Health Related Travel Benefit, Corporate Travel & Expense Policy.
+- Benepass can be accessed via Okta, their [Online Portal](https://app.getbenepass.com/#/) or through their mobile [app](https://apps.apple.com/us/app/benepass/id1497613952).

 ### [Office Stipend](https://www.notion.so/dbtlabs/Office-Stipend-5f5a37d1026d4fb78ee3c6439fada6dc?pvs=4)